|

 happens to the clippings?

-mulching system, and the healthiest way to manage clippings
+the healthiest way to manage clippings for your lawn.
+Because

-for your lawn.
-Because it mulches in three separate chambers,
+it mulches in three separate chambers, it will actually

-into a natural fertilizer for your lawn.
+natural fertilizer for your lawn.

 Is